Our research focuses on finding new ways of making tumours more sensitive to radiotherapy treatment.

 The presence of genetic and epigenetic changes in tumour cells can lead to ‘intrinsic radioresistance’, whilst the presence of an abnormal tumour microenvironment such as tumour hypoxia can lead to ‘extrinsic radioresistance’

-We aim to translate our laboratory findings into clinical trials with a particular emphasis on lung cancer.
-Radiotherapy plays a key role in the management of lung cancer yet this disease is still associated with poor outcomes.
+We aim to translate our laboratory findings into clinical trials and I am currently the Chief Investigator of two such studies.
+My clinical work has a strong focus on lung cancer as radiotherapy plays a key role in the management of this disease yet is still associated with poor outcomes.

 Figure legend: 18F-Misonidazole PET-CT scan showing a large left upper lobe tumour with lymph node metastases.
 Hypoxic areas of the tumour are represented by red regions on the scan.

 Geoff Higgins is an Associate Professor in the CRUK/MRC Oxford Institute for Radiation Oncology, having held a Cancer Research UK Clinician Scientist award since 2011.
 He is an Honorary Consultant Clinical Oncologist in Oxford University Hospitals NHS Trust and is a Medical Research Fellow at Corpus Christi College.
 He previously undertook specialist medical training at the Edinburgh Cancer Centre before moving to Oxford as a Cancer Research UK Clinical Research Fellow in 2007.

 Nucleoporin 54 contributes to Homologous Recombination repair and post-replicative DNA integrity.
 Rodriguez-Berriguete G, Granata G, Puliyadi R, Tiwana G, Prevo R, Yu S, Buffa F, Humphrey TC, McKenna WG, Higgins GS.
 Nucleic Acids Res.
 Jul 9: 2018.